 - NCOAE Wilmington, NC

 Frequently Asked Questions

 What do I need to do to obtain a Wilderness + Emergency Medical Technician (WEMT) Certification?

 There are two paths to Wilderness + EMT (WEMT) certification:

 - If you already hold a current NREMT or State EMT credential, simply complete our Hybrid Wilderness First Responder course.
 After completing that WFR course, provide us with proof of your current EMT certification and we will upgrade you to Wilderness EMT (WEMT).

-- If you have no certifications, enroll in both our Hybrid Wilderness First Responder course AND one of our ‘Intensive’ EMT courses.
-We offer these as a package, or you can choose to take them at different times.
-Once both courses are completed and you have obtained your EMT certification, we will upgrade you to Wilderness EMT.
+- If you have no certifications, enroll in both our Hybrid Wilderness EMT course.
+Once you’ve completed the course and you have obtained your EMT certification, we will upgrade you to Wilderness EMT.